Pinpoint tests — car equipped with OSC

 With PWM solenoid valve, OFF = Full hydraulic flow

-PINPOINT TEST A: SOLENOID SHIFT VALVES AND TORQUE CONVERTER CLUTCH (ONLY)
+PINPOINT TEST A: SHIFT SOLENOIDS AND TORQUE CONVERTER CLUTCHES (ONLY)

 STATES